fourdollars/energy-tools/README.md

 # energy-tools
-Energy Tools for Energy Star and ErP Lot 3
+Energy Tools for Energy Star and ErP Lot 3 or Lot 26

 This program is designed to collect the system profile and calculate the results of Energy Star (5.2 & 6.0 & 7.0 & 8.0) and ErP Lot 3 (Jan.
-2016).
+2016) or Lot 26 Tier 3 (Jan.
+2019).

 ## Usage